ThibautBernard/ThibautBernard/README.md

 Hey 👋 i'm Thibaut, a web developper junior PHP.

-- 💼 What i'm know : Symfony, Api Rest,
+- 💼 What i know : Symfony, Api Rest

-- 🤯 What i'm learning right now: framework Symfony
+- 🤯 What i'm learning right now: Unit test TDD

 - 🤩 What i aspire to be (for now) : A BackEnd developper